tommydoan/SQL_Finance-analysis/README.md

 ## The 7th requirement : Get TOP 3 products in each division by their sold quantity in a given financial year (attached pie chart )
 Product owner wants to get the report with top 3 product and be filtered out by each division with the sold quantity in the particular financial year.

+##Retrieve the top 2 markets in every region by their gross sales amount in FY=2021
+Product owner wants to get the top 2 markets in each region by gross sale.
+This time, they forcus on gross sale and FY is 2021